Centralize reading in your space

 Because, let’s be honest, it takes a lot longer to finish books we dislike.
 We develop excuses not to read just to avoid the pages, and have to reread parts because we daydream or fall asleep during them.
 It becomes the friendship we maintain out of comfort, despite knowing our interests have grown in opposite directions.
 You just don’t clique anymore, but that’s okay.

 It’s one thing to quit reading a book and feel bad about it.
 It’s another to be proud of quitting.
 I quit three or four books for every book I read to the end, and I’m proud of that.
 An article that can help enable this mindset is “The Tail End,” by Tim Urban, which paints a striking picture of how many books you have left to read in your lifetime.
 Once you fully digest that number, you’ll want to hack the vines away to reveal the treasure chest ahead.

 Take a “news fast” and pool your reading dollars

 I get it, books are expensive.
 But not if you cancel your subscriptions to The Economist and The New York Times.
 It’s a shorter, choppier style of writing that’s often filled with negativity and false information.
-I went on a “news fast” a few years ago in hopes of increasing my happiness.
-It worked -- but it ended up increasing the number of books I read as well.
+I went on a “news fast” a few years ago and never stopped because it increased my happiness and the number of books I read as well.

 Think about it.
-10 or 20 years from now, would you rather have a prized book collection you’ve read, or a pile of old magazines and newspapers?
+10 or 20 years from now, would you rather have a beautiful bookshelf filled with books you’ve read, or a pile of old magazines and newspapers sitting in the corner?

 Reapply the 10,000 hours rule

 In a way, it’s like the 10,000 steps rule.
-Those egghead scientists say we need about 10,000 steps per day to maintain a healthy lifestyle.
-That sounds nuts, until you walk around the grocery store, park at the back of the lot, chase your kids around the house, and bam — 10,000 steps.
+Those egghead scientists say we need about 10,000 steps per day to maintain good health.
+That sounds impossible, until you walk around the grocery store, park at the back of the lot, chase your kids around the house, and suddenly you’ve reached 10,000 steps.